AreebaMemon/AreebaMemon/README.md

 # 👋 Hi there, I'm Areeba Memon!

-🎓 Student | 💻 Front-End Web Developer | 🚀 Microsoft Learn Student Ambassador
+🎓 Student | 💻 Front-End Developer | 🚀 Microsoft Learn Student Ambassador

 I’m passionate about building beautiful and responsive websites.
 I love learning and sharing knowledge with the tech community.